 How is Myositis Diagnosed?

-Diagnosing Myositis may be a lengthy and challenging process because many of the symptoms resemble other, more common diseases and each patient presents differently.
+Diagnosing Myositis may be a lengthy and challenging process taking years for some.
+The symptoms can resemble other, more common diseases and each patient presents differently.
 Additionally, since most medical professionals lack experience with Myositis, it is not uncommon for patients to be misdiagnosed, which may require seeing multiple physicians prior to receiving an accurate diagnosis and treatment program.

-There are a variety of comprehensive tests which are frequently used in a “differential diagnosis,” which helps eliminate other possible diseases and pinpoint a more accurate diagnosis.
+There are a variety of comprehensive tests which are frequently used in a differential diagnosis, which helps eliminate other possible diseases and pinpoint a more accurate diagnosis.
 This is not an exhaustive listing, but rather some common testing.

 Can Myositis be Cured or Treated?

-There is currently no known cure for any form of Myositis however, with proper, expeditious treatment, some patients may experience partial or complete remission while others may experience active or progressive disease of some or all symptoms for their entire lives.
+There is currently no cure for any form of Myositis, however, with proper, expeditious treatment, some patients may experience partial or complete remission while others may experience active or progressive disease of some or all symptoms for their entire lives.
 The exception is Inclusion Body Myositis (IBM).
 There are currently no treatment options available for IBM thus remission is not currently an option.

 What Types of Treatments Are Effective for Myositis?